 their financial contribution to the NHSLA

-PLAN provides year-round support to help accreditation members
+PLAN provides year-round support to help our members

 maximise opportunities for learning and development.

 This support includes the option of taking part in email

 discussion groups, learning events and annual conferences, as well

 as quality improvement advice targeted at individual services.